-If an offshore data controller is subject to the APPI, it is required to file any opt-out provisions24 with the Commission for review and publication25.
+If an offshore data controller is subject to the APPI, it will be required to file any opt-out provisions^[24] with the Commission for review and publication^[25].
 When making the filing, the offshore data controller must also notify the Commission of its agent in Japan appointed and authorised to act on its behalf in respect of the filing (i.e., communicate with the Commission); a Japanese lawyer or corporation-type law firm can act as such an agent.